-In modern mom fashion, you’ve probably created lists, packed bags, made plans with family, toured the labor & delivery ward, but still find you have boundless loose ends left to ponder.
+In modern mom fashion, you’ve probably created and completed baby registry checklists (if not, mine’s free and really awesome!), packed bags, made plans with family, toured the labor & delivery ward, but still have boundless loose ends left to ponder.
 In fact, you’re not even sure exactly what to question anymore!

 So, during this time, when you’re heading into the unknown, how can you keep part of the hospital experience within your control?

-This question is extremely important, if you wish to take full advantage of your visit, because, this may be the last time anything in your life is “in your control” and you want to make it count.
+This question is extremely important if you wish to take full advantage of your visit, because, this may be the last time anything in your life is “in your control” so make it count.

 Obviously, every woman’s post-delivery wants and needs are different, but these are the five things I am happy I did during my hospital stay after birth: